Netflix/ndbench/ndbench-dynamodb-plugins/README.md

 ### Request Configuration

 DynamoDB supports [eventually consistent and strongly consistent reads](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
 The following property configures the consistency level of the reads `ndbench.config.dynamodb.consistentread`.

+### Amazon DynamoDB Accelerator (DAX)

+You can configure the properties for DAX.
+The following two properties can be used
+	* `ndbench.config.dax`: Enabling/Disabling the use of DAX.
+Defaults to `false`
+	* `ndbench.config.daxEndpoint`: Adding the DAX endpoint.
+It can be found in the AWS console.